chuckstack/introduction/testimonial-academy.md

 Rumman - Business Owner

 > Thank you so much for all your assistance and the wonderful way in which you led me to implement ERP in my organization.
-Not only did I learn about ERP's from you, I am also an admirer of the way you teach with passion and dedication.
+Not only did I learn about ERPs from you, I am also an admirer of the way you teach with passion and dedication.
 The learning on that front has been amazing too.

 Jacob - Business Systems Analyst